hackstore/Termux-Style/README.md

 5. `bash t-header.sh`

-Can You Use ProHunter Termi
+Can You Use ProHunter Terminal

 6. `chmod +x prohunter`